-Our research has shown a significant correlation between Cheers in TINYpulse and voluntary turnover.
+Our research has shown a significant correlation between Cheers in Limeade Listening and voluntary turnover.
 In short, the more Cheers an employee sends and receives, the less likely they are to leave the organization voluntarily.

 Let us say you are the type of intrinsically motivated employee that comes into the office and gives your all every single day, but does not get sufficiently recognized.
 Eventually, your morale and motivation will decline and you may even think about pursuing a more rewarding position.
 That is why we think it's so important to keep an eye on your recognition metrics.

-The Cheers dashboard in TINYpulse helps administrators keep an eye on Cheers over time to evaluate how recognition programs are performing and identify departments which may be at risk for attrition.
+The Cheers dashboard in Limeade Listening helps administrators keep an eye on Cheers over time to evaluate how recognition programs are performing and identify departments which may be at risk for attrition.

-Cheers and recognition data is constantly streaming into TINYpulse through Cheers and employee responses to pulse questions.
-This dashboard which you can access in the Admin Portal in the Engage dropdown menu is packed with metrics designed to give you a deep dive into your recognition programs, but let us go through the top three highlights of the Recognition dashboard.
+Cheers and recognition data is constantly streaming into Limeade Listening through Cheers and employee responses to pulse questions.
+This Cheers dashboard, which you can access by clicking on the Cheers page in the Dashboards tab, is packed with metrics designed to give you a deep dive into your recognition programs, but let us go through the highlights of the Recognition dashboard.

 Are administrators putting forth enough effort to recognize their team members?
 It is important to get recognized by peers, but it is even more important for employees to feel like they are valued by leaders at the organization.
 This metric helps you understand how well administrators are participating in recognition through Cheers.